How To Lap Valves

 Is Valve Lapping Really Necessary?

 If your cylinder heads were rebuilt at a machine shop, a specialized machine put a precise bevel on the valve and seat surfaces.
 But a good seal is not guaranteed.
-Experienced engine builders will always check and recheck everything before final assembly.
+Experienced engine builders will always check every detail before final assembly.

 Clean Off Carbon